-26 Jan Please take the slow drift seriously
+26 Jan Take the slow drift seriously!

 Many years ago, while vacationing in the Caribbean, I was in the water floating on my back, looking at the beautiful sky, loving the sun warming me, and feeling all the stress wash away……ahhh.
 It felt so peaceful, that I stayed like that for a while.
 What I didn’t realize is that I had become caught in a rip tide.
 When I looked up, the shoreline was very, VERY far away and I was in serious trouble.

 What’s really important to note here is that it wasn’t a huge wave crashing into me that had put my life in danger.
 It was a slow, quiet drifting away from the shoreline that did it, so quiet in fact, that it didn’t catch my attention at all.
 I don’t have to tell you that I had to swim for my life, exerting every single ounce of survival energy I had in me to break free of the powerful current and get back to solid ground.